18F/ux-guide/CONTRIBUTING.md

 - The primary audience is 18F staff who are experienced practitioners, so our goal is to capture what’s unique about doing human centered design in our specific context rather than trying to tackle general design-related topics.
 - Use first-person and third-person plural (“I”, “we” and “they”) pronouns, and avoid second person (“you”) altogether as it creates a boundary with the reader.
 - Connect and link to existing 18F content as much as possible.
-For example, we’re not looking to duplicate the method cards!
+For example, we’re not looking to duplicate the [Methods](https://methods.18f.gov)!
 - Make good use of headings and bullet points.
 See the [18F content guide](https://content-guide.18f.gov) and [plainlanguage.gov](https://plainlanguage.gov).